swiftlang/swift-evolution/proposals/0253-callable.md

 proposal.
 This base proposal is self-contained; incremental proposals involving conversion can come later.

-A less controversial future direction may be to support explicit conversion via `as`:
+A less controversial future direction is to support explicit conversion via `as`:

 ```swift
 let h = add1 as (Int) -> Int